N00240212JodieKane/AdvancedWebDevJodie/2025-Movie-App/README.md

 ## NOTE
-For the Github Messages I gforgot to write a message during the first week.
+For the Github Messages I forgot to write a message during the first week.
 So heres what each one means:
 web.php is just editing the web page for the routes of my movie list .env trying to get the database to work successfully